MK2112/nn-zero-to-hero-notes/T003 - Software in the era of AI/T003 - Software_in_the_era_of_AI - Notes.md

 </center>

 >[!NOTE]
-> 3.0 doesn't outright replace 2.0 doesn't outright replace 1.0.
+> 3.0 doesn't outright replace 2.0, which itself doesn't outright replace 1.0.
 Rather, every paradigm has its pros and cons.<br>**When working with software, one should be fluent in all three paradigms.**

 ## How to Think About LLMs